-STP faces development challenges that are typical of small and insular states, imprinted in its structural multidimensional vulnerabilities, and that affect its ability to deal with all sorts of shocks and achieve balanced budgets, with high dependence on imports to satisfy basic domestic demand, particularly consumer goods and fossil fuels.
-Its remoteness increases production costs and its size and ability to reach production scales curbs the diversification of its economy, making it more vulnerable to external shocks, including those resulting from climate change and global political economy.
+and its size and ability to reach production scales curbs the diversification of its economy, making it more vulnerable to external shocks, including those resulting from climate change and global political economy.
 The humid tropical climate with high level of precipitation and air salinity also affects the cost of maintenance and wear and tear.
 On the one hand, its small and untrained workforce constrains the efficient production of goods and services at the scale needed to meet the demand of both local and export markets, and on the other hand, there is a need to improve the business environment to propel the attraction of investment and the maturation and expansion of the private sector.
-The difficulty of providing services to a scattered population imply a high cost of public goods and a high level of public expenditures to provide satisfactory public services, including the provision of adequate levels of energy and water to its citizens and companies, further compounding the high costs of production.
+The difficulty of providing services to a scattered population implies a high cost of public goods and a high level of public expenditures to provide satisfactory public services, including the provision of adequate levels of energy and water to its citizens and companies. further compounding the high costs of production.